UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

   File "<string>", line 1, in <module>
 ```

-Remember this data structure has no order, so Python displays them
+Remember this data structure does not perserve order, so Python displays
-according to some internal sorting scheme.
+them according to some internal sorting scheme.
 We cannot select or slice from them, however, we can add to them with
 `.add()`.